dom3d/LearningProtoactorNetOnOSX/README.md

 	PID("127.0.0.1:8000", "actor_name");

 It's composed by the IP:Port and the actor (proces) instance name.
-When an Actor is spawn by another Actor, the given ID is the hierachical path like th following:
+When an Actor is spawn by another Actor, the given ID is the hierachical path like the following:

 	{ "Address": "127.0.0.1:12005", "Id": "ParentName/ChildName" }

+PID has an API to send message but those messages hit the mailbox directly and ignore any "Props" configuration - saying middlewares are ignore.

 PID is somewhat "polluted" with some conviences methods such as: Tell, Request, SendSystemMessage, Stop.
 Eventually the use the ProcessRegistry to get a reference to the Process instance itself.